Going National

 The client dared us to dream big.
 So we did.

-Intial concepts came quick enough.
-We pitched experiential concepts, traveling displays and interactive installations.
-We suggested venues, reviewed logistics and gauged dealer interest.
+Initial concepts came quick enough.
+We pitched experiential activations, traveling displays and interactive installations.
+We suggested venues, reviewed logistics and gauged dealer and consumer interest.

 Bigger, they said.